-- (a) Judicial review of adjudication and rulemaking is confined to the agency record or matters arising from the record except when the party seeking judicial review makes allegations of procedural error insofar as the petitioner alleges procedural error arising from matters outside the agency record or alleges matters that are not evident from the record that involve new evidence or changed circumstances. as necessary to The record may be opened only to avoid manifest injustice. - (b) In an adjudication that is not a contested case, judicial review is based on the hearing record in informal adjudication [governed by Section 421].
+- (a) Judicial review of adjudication and rulemaking is confined to the agency record or matters arising from the record except when the party seeking judicial review makes allegations of procedural error arising from matters outside the agency record or as necessary to avoid manifest injustice. (b) In an adjudication that is not a contested case, judicial review is based on the hearing record in informal adjudication [governed by Section 421]. - 31Comment3233This section establishes a default closed record for judicial review of adjudication and

-This section establishes a default closed record for judicial review of adjudication and rulemaking.
-It is well established in most states and in federal administrative procedure that, in case of adjudication, judicial review is based upon that evidence which was before the agency on the record.
-Otherwise, the standards of judicial review could be subverted by the introduction of additional evidence to the court that was not before the agency.
-See Western States Petroleum Ass'n v.
+1 rulemaking.
+It is well established in most states and in federal administrative procedure that, in 2 case of adjudication, judicial review is based upon that evidence which was before the agency on 3 the record.
+Otherwise, the standards of judicial review could be subverted by the introduction of 4 additional evidence to the court that was not before the agency.
+See Western States Petroleum 5 Ass'n v.
 Superior Court, 888 P.2d 1268 (Cal.
 1995).
-For rulemaking, the record for judicial review is defined in Section 302 of this Act.

-The section contains an exception to the closed record on review where petitioner alleges error, such as ex parte contacts, that does not appear in or is not evident from the record.
-Other examples of error that do not appear or are not evident from the record are: improper constitution of the decision making body, grounds for disqualification of a decision maker, or unlawful procedure.
+For rulemaking, the record for judicial 6 review is defined in Section 302 of this Act.
+7 8 The section contains an exception to the closed record on review where petitioner alleges 9 error, such as ex parte contacts, that does not appear in or is not evident from the record.
+Other 10 examples of error that do not appear or are not evident from the record are: improper constitution of the decision making body, grounds for disqualification of a decision maker, or unlawful 11 procedure.
 However, the standard for opening the record on appeal is high.